Samsung/tizen-docs/docs/application/vscode-ext/Tizen/rpk.md

-# Rpk(Resource Package) application development
+# RPK (Resource Package) Application Development

-The VS code extension installation can be done in two different ways.
-Refer to [VS code extension installation](dotnet.md) section for details.
+The VS Code extension installation can be done in two different ways.
+Refer to [VS Code extension installation](dotnet.md) for details.

 ## Develop application

-The following sections explain how to use Visual Studio Code Extension for Tizen to develop your applications.
+The following sections explain how to use Visual Studio Code Extension for Tizen to develop RPK applications.

-### Create Tizen Rpk project
+### Create Tizen RPK project

-To create a Tizen Rpk project:
+To create a Tizen RPK project, follow these steps:

 1. Create a new directory as the root directory for your project.